 Today’s sensory activity was all about light and sight!
-So we decided to create a little flashlight scavenger hunt!
+So we decided to create a flashlight scavenger hunt!
+It’s a perfect play opportunity for long winter nights when night comes too fast and kids are restless and bored.

 We have used our Christmas tree for scavenger hunt.
 I know, it’s still up!
 We have been kidding that we’ll ended celebrating Chinese New Year with the same tree if we don’t take it down already!